-Q: Can I enter a school group or corporate team?
+Q: Can I enter a team, group or corporate team?

 Yes and we encourage all to do so.
+Just see the information page for the prices for entering the Team Challenge, which is the 5km course option.
 There is nothing better than getting together a group of friends or colleagues for some filthy fun.

 Q: How do I get there?